-Q: I have paid the deposit for a caterer for my wedding on my credit card but the supplier has now gone bust.
+Q: I paid the deposit for a caterer for my wedding on my credit card but the supplier has gone bust.
 What are my rights and can I get my deposit back?

 Answer: In a nutshell, yes.
 Credit cards and weddings go together like cheese and crackers, and not just because you won’t be able to afford it otherwise.